What is a Community Assessment?

 NCIPH can provide technical assistance and flexible training options to complete CHAs in time and within budget.

-- Primary data collection and analysis for Community Health Opinion Surveys, using GIS and mobile application technology
+- Primary data collection and analysis for Community Health Opinion Surveys, using GIS and mobile application technology, including the use of Collect SMART

 - Example: Durham County Community Health Opinion Survey, 2013